Skip to main content

 Summary

-Open-canopy oak woodlands are in Fair condition, with a Declining trend, mostly due to invasive species, Sudden Oak Death, and Douglas-fir (Pseudotsuga menziesii) encroachment.
+Open-canopy oak woodlands are in a condition of Caution, mostly due to invasive species, Sudden Oak Death, and Douglas-fir encroachment.

 resources